jutuon/osm-local-tile-dl/README.md

 2. Download tiles from the tile server with this tool.

 The tool will not download tiles that already exist on disk.
+Also parallel downloads are disabled by default.
+Those can be enabled by setting `--rate` to a value greater than 1.

 ## CLI Example